-Guide to local NHS services available over the Bank Holiday
+Guide to local NHS services available when we are closed

-Local residents are being urged to use NHS services wisely and ensure they choose the right service for their illness or injury over the bank holiday weekends.
+Local residents are being urged to use NHS services wisely and ensure they choose the right service for their illness or injury over weekends.

 There will be a wide range of other local NHS services available during this time including: